-Thank you for your understanding, patience, and patients while we follow guidelines passed down from the national AVMA and Government.
+Thank you for your understanding, patience, and patients while we follow guidelines passed down from the national AVMA and various Governments.

 -Companion Animal Hospital Staff

-Our current guide for what should be seen now:
+Our current guide for what can be seen now:

 - ANY Illness, ANY discomfort.
 From nose to tail, it should NOT wait.
 Even “just” an ear infection, or something that might seem mild at the moment, like scooting their anal glands, can get very serious if left unaddressed.
 Arthritis and allergies are unkind to just watch.